-Asphalt Surface Treatment: Methods for Preserving and Extending Pavement Life
+Asphalt Surface Treatment Methods to Extend Pavement Life

 If your community has spent a fortune over the years rehabilitating roads, you understand the work involved in creating and bringing road improvement projects to completion.
 Much of the heavy lifting is done in planning, from finding the funding to specifying a project’s parameters.
 Then, finally, the new ribbon of asphalt is installed and construction is completed!
 Our transportation system roadways are among the most valuable assets we manage, including asphalt surface treatment choices.

 New, smooth paving jobs begin to age the day they are laid.
 In fact, this deterioration begins even before the asphalt hits the road, due to the heat of manufacturing.
 Then, overtime, oxidation and moisture intrusion accelerate aging of the road resulting in raveling, surface roughness and pot holes.

 There are several affordable asphalt surface treatment techniques to preserve and extend the life of your capital improvement projects.
 When applied at the right time, you can maintain a high-quality standard and lower your life-cycle cost.
 A stitch in time saves nine.

 This illustration shows common surface treatment types, costs and when to apply them:

 Surface Treatment Descriptions

 A good first step in pavement preservation is asphalt rejuvenation.
 This treatment is applied at the top of the curve.
 It can be done as part of the new construction or soon after construction.
 The basic function of a rejuvenator is to preserve durability and seal the surface.
 It prolongs the time before more expensive processes are needed.